letsdothis2003/331_HW3/README.md

 Course: CSCI-331 DATABASE SYSTEMS

-This is homework 4 for CSCI 331.
-We provided a every file we worked on, separated per person.
+This is homework 3 for CSCI 331.
+We provided a every file we worked on, separated per person except the GANT chart.

 All video recordings have been provided below: